tnc-ca-geo/animl-base/README.md

 $ sudo apt install nginx
 ```

-2. Create a directory to store the app, cd into it, clone the repo, and install
+2. Create a directory to store the data and a directory for the app,
-node dependencies:
+cd into the latter, clone the repo, and install node dependencies:

 ```
+$ mkdir /home/animl/data
 $ mkdir /home/animl/animl-base
 $ cd /home/animl/animl-base
 $ git clone https://github.com/tnc-ca-geo/animl-base.git